MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Checkpoint

-Every Block whose BlockHeader's nonce modulus 5 is 0 has a corresponding Checkpoint.
+Every Block where the remainder of the BlockHeader's nonce divided by 5 is 0 has a corresponding Checkpoint.
 The Checkpoint's signers must represent a majority of the live Merit, and the signature is the aggregate signature of every signer's signature of the Block hash.
 Without a Checkpoint at the proper location, a Blockchain cannot advance.

 Even with Checkpoints, Blockchain reorganizations can happen if a different, valid chain has a higher cumulative difficulty.
 In the case the cumulative difficulties are the same, the Blockchain whose tail Block has the higher hash is the proper Blockchain.